 - Be clear about why the patient needs continued speech therapy

 - Patient continues to demonstrate signs and symptoms of aspiration in 20% of trials and requires moderate assistance to utilize swallowing strategies

 - The patient drank 4 ounces of thin liquids sans overt s/sx of aspiration (e.g., coughing, wet vocal quality, etc.) in 80% of trials (8/10 sips).
 The patient accurately used safe swallowing strategies in 90% of opportunities (9/10 sips).

 - The patient completed a phrase-level expressive language treatment task at 80% accuracy (4/5 trials).

 - The patient used easy onsets in /h/ initial words at 84% accuracy (42/50 words).
 They reported using easy onsets about 50% of the time during conversational speech with spouse.

 Again, make it clear how each treatment required a skilled speech-language pathology professional present (versus a home exercise program).
 What specific skills did you provide for your patient?
 For example:

 - Tactile cueing to lip

 - Skilled tactile verbal training, etc.

-If relevant, include other patient factors impacting progress towards their goals:
+When relevant, include other patient factors that impact progress toward their goals: